 - 1. Bring the vehicle to a safe and complete stop as soon as possible. - 2.
-Turn the leveling systems power switch on and press the "Auto Store" switch. - 3.
+Turn the Leveling Systems power switch on and press the "Auto Store" switch. - 3.
 Visually inspect the vehicle undercarriage for any problems.

-4. See the Leveling System Operator's Manual supplied in your InfoCase for troubleshooting instructions or operating the leveling system if jacks fail to retract or any other functions fail.
+4. See the Leveling System user guide supplied in your InfoCase for troubleshooting instructions or operating the Leveling System if jacks fail to retract or any other functions fail.